 However, if your insomnia is chronic and causing you long term difficulty, then it is MUCH more important to address any underlying issue, the cycle of the fear of you being awake actually keeping you awake, in the first place.

-Get in touch for a free consultation by clicking below and start looking forward to a good night’s sleep!
+Get in touch for a free consultation and start looking forward to a good night’s sleep!